citrix/workspace-windows-vcsdk/docs/architecture.md

 The APIs provide two distinct components with their own architectures: host-side and client- side.
 The host component is part of the WinFrame API, and provides updates on tracked windows.
-You can then communicate this data to Citrix Receiver for Windows so as to synchronize window positions.
+You can then communicate this data to Citrix Workspace app for Windows so as to synchronize window positions.
 The client - side component in the Virtual Channel SDK then allows third parties to synchronize with the ICA window.
 It provides them with information about the ICA window's dimensions and handle, as